Karl-code-collab/ProjectACP/README.md

 # BetaMax - Blood Donation Management System

 BetaMax is a comprehensive Blood Donation Management System built with Python, designed to streamline the process of blood donation and requests.
-The system aligns with UN Sustainable Development Goal 3 (Good Health and Well-being) by facilitating efficient blood donation management.
+The system aligns with Sustainable Development Goal 3 (Good Health and Well-being) by facilitating efficient blood donation management.

 ## SDG Alignment